MicrosoftDocs/sql-docs/docs/reporting-services/security/role-definitions-predefined-roles.md

  At a minimum, this role should support both the "View reports" task and the "View folders" tasks to support viewing and folder navigation.
 You shouldn't remove the "View folders" task unless you want to eliminate folder navigation.
 Likewise, you shouldn't remove the "View reports task" unless you want to prevent users from seeing reports.
 These kinds of modifications suggest the need for a custom role definition that is applied selectively for a specific group of users.

 ##  <a name="bkmk_reportbuilder"></a> Report Builder role
  The **Report Builder** role is a predefined role that includes tasks for loading reports in Report Builder and viewing and navigating the folder hierarchy.
-To create and modify reports in Report Builder, you must also have a system role assignment that includes the "Execute report definitions" task.
+You must also have a system role assignment that includes the "Execute report definitions" task to create and modify reports in Report Builder.
 This task is required for processing reports locally in Report Builder.

 ### Report Builder tasks
  The following table describes the tasks that are included in the **Report Builder** role: